 The marketer’s nightmare… Questions that haunt the marketer in the middle of the night are: “Was my campaign any good?” and “Could I have got a higher Email Open Rate and Email Click Through Rate?”
-For just like a film director, who is judged on the success of his last film, marketers are judged on the success of their last campaign.
+For just like a film director, who is judged on the success of his last film, marketers are judged on the success of their last campaign and they also always ask what is a good email open rate and CTR?

 What is Email Open Rate and Email Click Through Rate?